CV

 AWARDS

-2022 Provost Graduate Research Award, UIC, Chicago
+2022: Provost Graduate Research Award, UIC, Chicago

 The Provost's Graduate Research Award (PGRA) supports scholarship by providing students early in their studies to develop new research directions for their PhD dissertations or terminal degree thesis/capstone project.
 This annual "seed funding" competition helps students to develop stronger applications for funding from external sources.
-Inter- or multi-disciplinarity is strongly encouraged.
+Inter- or multidisciplinarity is strongly encouraged.

-2020 Arts for Illinois Relief Funds (AIRF) Grant, 3Arts, Chicago
+2020: Arts for Illinois Relief Funds (AIRF) Grant, 3Arts, Chicago

 3Arts is a nonprofit organization that supports Chicago’s women artists, artists of color,